 The gene expression data is writtent to <filename> rather than being sent to stdout, which is the default.

 -om <bamfilename> is similar to the -o option but only outputs reads that are associated with the selected genetic feature (typically exons). -ou <bamfilename> creates a file that only contains reads that were not associated with the feature.
 In each case two bam files are created each containing all the reads.
 In the first they retain the ordering of the original bam file, and in the second (<bamfilename>.sort.bam) they are ordered by genomic position, such that they can be viewed using viewers such as IGV.

 A number of additional files, named <filenameroot>_<type>.txt are generated that provide details of the characteristics of the reads and the capabilities of all the models.
 The files are described in more detail here.

 Bias normalisation within LiBiNorm is performed in two stages.
 The first is to determine the model parameters that best fit the data, and the second is to use the parameters to generate expression values for each gene or transcript using the TPM measure of expression where the length of the transcript is adjusted based on the bias predicted by the model.
 For example, if the transcript length is 2000 and the predicted bias is 0.4 then the effective length used in the calculation of TPM is 800.

-The default bias compensation is based on model BD, which corresponds to SMART-seq protocols.
-Alternative models can be selected for different protocols using the -n M option where M is one of the 6 models A-E, BD or best or none.
+The default bias compensation is based on model BD, which s appropriate for the Smart-seq2 protocol.
+This allows alternative models to be selected where <model> is one of the six models A-E, BD or none.